 Essential Function Description Priority Communications The District Superintendent or Designee will lead all communications with all stakeholders to keep them informed on a weekly/bi-weekly basis.
 1 Health & Safety The organization will review the number of staff and students allowed to work in-person safely.
 CiTi will take into consideration factors including CDC and DOH guidance, social distancing, personal protective equipment, safe transportation, hygiene practices, cleaning and disinfectant supplies, and building safety and security.
-1 Technology The organization will provide all hardware and software for students and staff so that they may work in-person or virtually to provide a rigorous educational program aligned to state standards and in compliance with federal and state regulations.
+1 Technology The organization will provide all hardware and software for students and staff so that they may work in-person or virtually to continue delivery of educational programs in compliance with state and federal regulations.
 1 Business Office The organization will maintain administrative functions including payroll, purchasing, accounts payable, billing, and grant reporting.
 Printing and courier services will continue as needed.
 1 Human Resources The organization will continue to operate its Human Resources Department so that it can fill faculty and staff positions as needed and ensure that current employees are provided with necessary information and support.
-2 Teaching and Learning The organization will provide all students with a rigorous and aligned educational program that provides all required services to all students, including those with IEPs and 504 plans, through in-person, hybrid, or remote learning models individualized to each student's needs.
+2 Teaching and Learning The organization will provide all students with educational program that provides all required services to all students, including those with IEPs and 504 plans, through in-person, hybrid, or remote learning models individualized to each student's needs.
 2 Student Support The organization will prioritize social-emotional wellbeing for both students and staff.
 CiTi will coordinate with component districts to ensure students receive all necessary services while working remotely.
 2